Jean Behra never won a Formula One race, but that statistic does a tremendous disservice to the Frenchman’s abundant talent.

 Born in Nice in 1921, Behra was plagued by many horrific crashes throughout his racing career.
 A more cautious driver may have decided to ply his trade in a safer environment after some of these crashes but Behra, shaking every one of them off, seemed almost completely fearless.

-The crash that was to leave its biggest mark on Behra’s life was the one he suffered at the Dundrod TT in Northern Ireland in 1955.
+The incident that was to leave its biggest mark on Behra’s life was the one he suffered at the Dundrod TT in Northern Ireland in 1955.
 Racing in the RAC Tourist Trophy, Jean overturned his Maserati on a banking, resulting in his goggles slicing his ear off.
 Jean was given a plastic substitute ear by doctors and delighted in displaying a somewhat macabre sense of humour, by occasionally popping his ear off in front of people that were unaware of this physical oddity.

 Jean began his motorsport career on two wheels, starting off cycling as a child, before moving onto motorbikes at the age of seventeen.
 Showing an immediate panache for speed, Behra was to be denied the next few years of racing due to the outbreak of World War II.
 Resuming his career after the war, Behra began racing for a team called Moto Guzzi,and was to win four French national motorbike titles for them between 1948 and 1951.

 At one of his many motorcycling races, Jean drove a Maserati for fun at the Mont Ventoux circuit in 1949, and decided to give car racing a shot, should the opportunity arise.
 Some opportunities did arise, and Behra piloted a Talbot car to sixth place at Montlhery in 1949.
 He took part in the Le Mans in 1950, which was a frustrating race as he suffered technical problems and had to retire.
 Driving a Simca in the Monte Carlo Rally the same year, Jean brought the car home in 3rd place, his first car racing podium.